MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSConstrainedAuditLogging

-On Windows, when PowerShell runs under a Windows Defender Application Control (WDAC) policy, it changes its behavior to based on the defined security policy.
+On Windows, when PowerShell runs under a Windows Defender Application Control (WDAC) policy, it changes its behavior based on the defined security policy.
 Under a WDAC policy, PowerShell runs trusted scripts and modules allowed by the policy in Full Language mode.
 All other scripts and script blocks are untrusted and run in Constrained Language mode.
 PowerShell throws errors when the untrusted scripts attempt to perform disallowed actions.
-It's difficult to know why a script fails to run correctly Constrained Language mode.
+It's difficult to know why a script fails to run correctly in Constrained Language mode.

-PowerShell 7.4-preview.4 added a new experimental feature, `PSConstrainedAuditLogging`.
-When you enable this feature, PowerShell supports WDAC policies in **Audit** mode.
-In audit mode, PowerShell runs the untrusted scripts in Constrained Language mode without error, but logs messages to the event log instead of throwing errors.
+When you enable the `PSConstrainedAuditLogging` experimental feature, PowerShell supports WDAC policies in **Audit** mode.
+In audit mode, PowerShell runs the untrusted scripts in Constrained Language mode but logs messages to the event log instead of throwing errors.
 The log messages describe what restrictions would apply if the policy was in **Enforce** mode.

 This feature was added in PowerShell 7.4-preview.4.